Estimated reading time: 2 minutes

-It’s a fact: Productive employees can help drive business value, create a happier workplace, and make a positive impact on the bottom line.
-That is why companies of all sizes are taking the necessary steps to hire the best employees and increase worker productivity.
-And they are doing it without micromanaging or overworking employees, or setting them up for failure with unrealistic goals.
-If you run a small business, you know the link between productivity and profit.
-This Balboa Capital blog article features three simple ways to increase employee productivity at your company.
+In addition, they are doing it without micromanaging or overworking employees or setting them up for failure with unrealistic goals.
+If you run a small business, you know the link between employee productivity and profit.
+This Balboa Capital blog has tips on how to boost employee productivity.

-You don’t need to overhaul your company or spend a fortune to increase employee productivity.
-With a little time and effort, employee training, and an investment in new or upgraded equipment, you will start to see productivity move upward.
+You do not need to overhaul your small business or spend a fortune to increase employee productivity.
+However, with a bit of time and effort, employee training, and an investment in new or upgraded equipment, you might be able to boost your productivity.